mzebin/Tic-Tac-Toe/README.md

   5. Move to a random side space.

 #### Impossible
- It uses the minimax algorithm to get the best move.
+ It uses the Minimax algorithm to get the best move.

  ## Modules
  - os